Residential conveyancing timescales

 How long does a residential mortgage or remortgage take?

-The time it takes from securing a mortgage offer until you complete the mortgage or remortgage of your house depends.
-The average mortgage conveyancing process of this nature takes between four to six weeks.
+The time it takes from securing a mortgage offer until you complete the mortgage or remortgage of your house depends on a number of factors.
+The average mortgage conveyancing process of this nature takes between 4 to 6 weeks.

 However, this varies depending on several factors.
 For example: